Skip to contents

 long

-Acceleration Factor for the Long direction
+(double).
+Acceleration factor for the Long direction.

 max_long